 Pursuant to Section 22A-21, a variance may only be considered if the Planning Board finds that leaving the requested trees in an undisturbed state would result in an unwarranted hardship.
 The project is required to construct a new WSSC pump station to service both the development site and the surrounding vicinity.
-The implementation of this station necessitates the addition of a force main sewer connection within the MD 355 right-of-way.
+The implementation of this station necessitates the addition of a force main sewer connection within the MD 355 right-of-way, a use that is both reasonable and significant for this portion of the Property.
 If these Protected Trees could not be impacted, the sewer line connection could not be made, and the development anticipated by the Master Plan and the Zoning Ordinance would not occur.
 There would be an unwarranted hardship if a variance were not considered.